WBC welterweight champion Shawn Porter is focusing on a massive unification meeting with Errol Spence.

 A win over Spence would thrust Porter into another massive fight as former belt holder Keith Thurman has the first option for the victor.

-Losing his WBC belt due to inactivity through injury means Thurman is allowed to pick and choose his time to challenge.
+Losing his WBC belt due to inactivity through injury means Thurman can pick and choose his time to challenge.

 Whoever possesses the green strap after Porter v Spence will then be in the crosshairs of ‘One Time’ for later in 2019.